 If an implant is put in during the first five days of your period, you are protected against pregnancy immediately.

-You can only have an implant put in if it is certain that you are not already pregnant.
+You should only have an implant put in if it is certain that you are not already pregnant.

 Where do I go to get a contraceptive implant?

 The contraceptive implant has to be fitted by a specially trained nurse or doctor.
 This service may be offered at your local GP surgery and, if it is, it will probably explain how to arrange this on their website.
 Alternatively, a contraception, sexual health or community gynaecology clinic will do this for you.
-You can find details of services in your area - online or from NHS Direct.
+You can find details of services in your area in the UK online.

 In the UK the contraceptive implant is free of charge.

 All contraceptive services are completely confidential.
 You will not need an internal examination, a breast examination or a smear before you can have a contraceptive implant.
-However, you will have to be certain that you are not already pregnant.
+In some cases you may need a pregnancy test to be certain that you are not already pregnant.

 How is the contraceptive implant put in?